Frequently asked questions

 - When should I submit my application?
 What is the application deadline?

 RBS has rolling admissions decisions.
 We encourage you to apply early.
-To be considered for the first round of admissions decisions for summer courses, submit your application for by 15 February.
-To be considered for the first round of admissions decisions for fall courses, submit your application by 1 June.
+To be considered for the first round of admissions decisions for summer courses, submit your application by 20 February.
+To be considered for the first round of admissions decisions for fall courses, submit your application by 1 July.

 - Can I apply to more than one course?